 Each year during our critical winter season (when blood donations drop due to sickness and holiday travel), SBC partners with another local organization with a charitable mission as part of our Give Good initiative.
-The goal of Give Good is to spread awareness about blood donation so we can continue to serve our local patients during this difficult time, while also supporting another community organization with a good cause.
+Now in its sixth year, the goal of Give Good is to spread awareness about blood donation so we can continue to serve our local patients during this time, while also supporting a community organization with a good cause.

 Good Karma Bikes

-On its face, Good Karma Bikes is a second-hand bike shop.
-However, what they give to the community is so much more.
+Good Karma Bikes is a second-hand bike shop, however, what they give to the community is so much more.
 If you cannot afford a bike and you need one for transportation, you can volunteer for six hours and they will give you a refurbished bike, free of charge.
 They also offer bike repairs for homeless and low-wage workers at no charge.